markormesher/android-fab/README.md

 ### FAB Icon

-The icon displayed in the centre of the FAB should be set with `fab.setIcon(...)`, passing in the `View` to use.
+The icon displayed in the centre of the FAB should be set with `fab.setIcon(...)`, passing in the `View`, `Drawable` or `Drawable` resource ID to use.
 This `View` will be centred in a 24dp x 24dp view group, as per the Android Material Design specs.

 ### FAB Background Colour